-The air we breathe has become a potent cocktail of pollutants in metro cities such as Delhi.
-Still, schools are open, people are going for a morning run, and just a few are using protective masks.
-These trends suggest that we might have normalised the issue and its dangerous impacts, but exposure to ultrafine particles can have catastrophic consequences, especially for pregnant women and their unborn babies.
+The air we breathe has become a cocktail of pollutants in metro cities such as Delhi.
+Still, schools are open, people are going for a morning run, and just a few are using protective masks, which suggests that we might have normalised the issue and its dangerous impacts.
+But exposure to ultrafine particles can have catastrophic consequences, especially for pregnant women and their unborn babies.

 From premature birth and low birth weight to lifelong cognitive and respiratory problems, toxic air causes serious health problems for fetuses.
-The vulnerability of fetuses to toxic air is a ticking time bomb, demanding urgent action.
+The issue linked to toxic air is a ticking time bomb, demanding urgent action.

 Also Read | Toxic Air, Tiny Lungs: Why Children Face The Greatest Risk From PM2.5 Exposure